 Let’s be real: cardio is very hard to do alone!
 This is one of the main reasons why coming to an in-person class makes a difference.
 Studies have shown that regular aerobic activity increases the hormone oxytocin, which decreases anxiety, and one of the best ways to experience that hormone increase is in a community.
 Oxytocin may be responsible for that high you get from being around other people because it facilitates the bond you feel in social interactions.

-Participating in a DanceBody class in-person gives you the full rush of feel-good chemicals, including oxytocin.
+Participating in a DanceBody dance cardio class in-person gives you the full rush of feel-good chemicals, including oxytocin.
 Not only will you push yourself harder, you’ll develop that “can’t stop won’t stop” perseverance mindset when in the midst of a group.
 The silver lining is that as a result of this strong bond with a group or a friend, you’ll hold yourself more accountable than you solo.

 Creates a community for mental health

-Over the past year or so, we’ve noticed that our DanceBody studios and pop up classes have become a destination for social interactions.
+Over the past year or so, we’ve noticed that our DanceBody studio locations and pop up classes have become a destination for social interactions.
 Now, attending a group fitness class is one of the few places you can go to meet other like-minded people.
 In today’s climate where you can be remote most of the time, there’s every excuse NOT to show up.
 However, now we see the trend around classes turning toward showing up earlier and staying later, simply to connect and chat with other humans in real life!
 Our community has become a sunny spot, even on the most isolating of days.
 As a result, people have made it a point to stick to their dance workouts because when we’re around others we tend to mimic that behavior of accountability.

 But beyond just the physical benefits of showing up, community has become even more essential to our mental health on every level.
 Research discovered that group fitness helped to reduce stress by 26 percent, versus working out alone.
 So that means celebrating Galentine’s Day with dance fitness will easily make you 26 percent happier.